Gauntlet173/F19Law599CodingTheLaw/syllabus.md

 Discussion Topic: 	Regulating the Quality of Automated Legal Services
 Tool Survey: 		Declarative Logic Programming Languages (Flora-2/ErgoAI, Accord Ergo, Blawx, etc.)
 Technical Learning:	Assignment 6
-Project: 		Proposals for projects involving third-party customers must be received by the end of this class for approval by the instructor.
-Iron Tech Lawyer Invitational: If any final projects would like to be considered for submission to the Georgetown Iron Tech Lawyer Invitational, I must know by the end of this class.

 ### Class 7 - October 25, 2019